 TEP also has proposed updated meter fees to more accurately reflect the higher cost of bi-directional meters used to measure excess solar production.
 If approved, the monthly fees would be $3.50 for residential customers and $5.62 for small commercial customers.

 TEP has proposed paying new solar customers 9.73 cents per kWh for their systems' excess power, a price that reflects average market costs over a recent five-year period.
 When combined with other bill savings, these payments would allow a residential customer to recoup the cost of a new solar array in less than nine years – the same “payback” that was in place during a thriving rooftop solar marketplace in 2015*.

-But rooftop solar advocates want their clients to be paid about 12.5 cents per kWh for excess solar energy.
-That’s higher than the price customers pay TEP for energy and more than four times the price TEP recently agreed to pay for solar energy from a large community-scale system!
+Rooftop solar advocates have proposed a rate of about 12.5 cents per kWh for excess solar energy, which is higher than the price customers pay TEP for energy and more than four times the price TEP recently agreed to pay for solar energy from a large community-scale system.

 * Based on simple payback for a 6.3 kW DC system sized to offset 100 percent of average monthly usage of 964 kWh.
 Costs and savings will vary based on usage and installed system size.